 This book teaches you about finding beauty in people, finding the good in people, and it shows the old saying of “don’t judge a book by it’s cover” in a different way; with people.

 Emma is always looking for new books to read!
-Do you have any you recommend?
+Do you have any books for tweens she will love?
 Let us know in the comments!

 Looking for a boy’s perspective?
 Check out these recommended books for boys age 10 from Homeschool Your Boys.